shoaibdhk/tinkerboard_server/README.md

 # curl -sSL https://raw.githubusercontent.com/nextcloud/nextcloudpi/master/install.sh | bash
 ```
 This will install LAMP stack and automatically configure the process but I don't know if it right or not because I also want to use this server as a web server too.
 So its tempting.
 I am still gonna use this.
+I found a better instruction in [youtube](https://www.youtube.com/watch?v=oIYg2O_ilbw), this works for me.

+## Linking with Domain
+Now here I got stuck, I didn't found any useful information how should I link my nextcloud outside of the network.
+I have realized that I have open port 80 and 443 in my router and also reserve a fix internal IP address and I configure that in my router.